 Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

-Direct answer: Yes, many Canadian EV owners can charge from a NEMA 14-30 dryer outlet if the outlet, breaker, wiring, and EV charger current limit are suitable.
-A 30A dryer circuit is commonly treated as about 24A for continuous EV charging, which is enough for many overnight drivers.
+Direct answer: Yes, many Canadian EV owners can charge from a NEMA 14-30 dryer outlet if the outlet, breaker, wiring, grounding, and EV charger current limit are suitable.
+A 30A dryer circuit is commonly treated as about 24A continuous EV charging, or roughly 5.7 kW on 240V.
+That is enough for many overnight drivers.
 If the outlet is shared with a dryer, use automatic load sharing with a Smart Splitter instead of manually swapping plugs.

-A lot of Canadian homes already have the exact thing a new EV driver is looking for: a 240V outlet.
-It is often in the laundry room or garage, and it may be much closer to useful Level 2 charging than starting from scratch.
+A lot of Canadian homes already have the thing a new EV driver is looking for: a 240V dryer outlet.
+It may be in the laundry room, garage, basement, or near the driveway, and it can be much closer to useful Level 2 charging than starting from scratch.

-That creates a practical question for a new EV owner in Vancouver, Toronto, or Montreal:
+That creates a practical question for EV owners in Vancouver, Victoria, Toronto, Hamilton, Kitchener-Waterloo, Ottawa, Montreal, Quebec City, Calgary, and beyond:

 What is a NEMA 14-30?

 A NEMA 14-30 is the common four-prong 240V dryer outlet used in many Canadian homes.
-It is different from older three-prong dryer outlets and different from a NEMA 14-50 EV/RV-style outlet.
+It is different from an older three-prong NEMA 10-30 dryer outlet and different from a larger NEMA 14-50 EV/RV-style outlet.

 The important details: